-I can credit my dad for this treasure.
-I had just read the last Blume novel published (at that time) and was moping about the house waiting for the next one.
+I can credit my dad.
+I had just read the last Blume novel published (at the time) and was moping about the house waiting for the next one.
 “Why don’t you write to her?” he suggested.
-He took me on the bus to the Lethbridge Public Library and showed me how to look up the address for Blume’s publisher.
+He took me to the Lethbridge Public Library and showed me how to look up the address for Blume’s publisher.

 Turns out your kids can also have the experience of having a celebrated author write them back.
 One of our fave new lit sites, The Rumpus, has launched “Letters for Kids” to great excitement on the twitterwebs.
 For a reasonable monthly fee, children six years of age and older can get real letters in the mailbox – two per month! – from the likes of Daniel Handler, Rebecca Stead or Nathalie Standiford.
 I’m getting fluttery just thinking about it.

 As per the website: